Manganese (Mn) is an element found in air, food, soil, consumer products and drinking water.

 Look for a water treatment device that is certified by the Standards Council of Canada (SCC).
 Certification means that a device works as claimed by the manufacturer. *Note: There are currently no devices specifically intended for removing only manganese.
 However, any device that meets NSF/ANSI Standard 42 is able to reduce manganese to safe levels.

-How you select an appropriate treatment system will depend on a variety of factors, including ‘how much’ and the ‘form’ of manganese.
-Other factors that would influence treatment choice include: hardness, iron, alkalinity, sulphide, ammonia and dissolved organic carbon concentrations.
+How you select an appropriate treatment system will depend on a variety of factors.
+These include ‘how much’ and the ‘form’ of manganese.
+Other factors include: hardness, iron, alkalinity, sulphide, ammonia and dissolved organic carbon concentrations.

 For More Information